TeamHG-Memex/sitehound-frontend/README.md

 # Site Hound
 Site Hound (previously THH) is a Domain Discovery Tool extending the capabilities of Search engines, allowing the user to expand the set of relevant URLs on his domain/s of interest. <br>
 Site Hound is the UI to a more complex set of tools described below.
-Site Hound was developed under the Memex Program by HyperionGray LLC.
-(2015/2017)
+Site Hound was developed under the Memex Program by HyperionGray LLC in partnership with Scrapinghub, Ltd. (2015/2017)

 ### Main Features